danseid/katchers/README.md

     4 should !be any of(1,2,3)                  //✔
     4 should !be any of (1,2,4)                 //✘

-###Int
+###Number
-Matchers to use on Int objects
+Matchers to use on number objects like Int, Float, Double ...
 #### be | !be gt |greaterThan
-    1 should be gt 0             //✔
+    1 should be gt 0.0             //✔
     1 should be greaterThan 0      //✔ same as above
     1 should !be gt 1              //✔
-    1 should !be gt 2            //✔
+    1.9 should !be gt 2            //✔
     1 should be gt 1               //✘
     1 should be gt 2               //✘
 #### be | !be gte | greaterOrEqualThan
     1 should  be gte 0             //✔
     1 should  be greaterOrEqualThan 0    //✔ same as above